 Work along Interstate 110 between Interstate 10 and the viaducts at Maxwell and Jordan Streets rebuilt the freeway to six overall lanes, redesigned Exit 4 from a standard diamond into a partial-cloverleaf interchange, and extended Exit 5 to entail a split-diamond interchange with both Florida 296 (Brent Lane) and Airport Boulevard.

-Interstate 110 is the only Interstate in the state of Florida to not undergo exit renumbering in 2002.
+I-110 is the only Interstate in the state of Florida omitted from exit renumbering in 2002.
 The change from sequential to mileage based figures was deemed cost ineffective as the numbers are only one mile off per exit.

 State Road 8A